 People have all kinds of fears.
 Even the bravest among us, though they may not like to admit it, have a fear or two lurking in the mind.
-Whether it be a common one, like the fear of public speaking (Glossophobia), or a quirky one like the fear of clowns (Coulrophobia), fears are unpleasant.
+Whether it be a common one, like the fear of public speaking (Glossophobia), or a quirky one, like the fear of clowns (Coulrophobia), fears are unpleasant.
 What are you afraid of?

-Most of us are able to function normally, maintain a job, have a family and generally enjoy life despite having things we’re afraid of.
-But some are paralyzed by their fears, and may suffer some degree of incapacitation, unable to live a normal life.
+Most of us are able to function normally, maintain a job, have a family, and generally enjoy life despite having things we’re afraid of.
+But some are paralyzed by their fears and may suffer some degree of incapacitation, unable to live a normal life.

 What should we do about our fears?

 Of course, there are healthy fears that keep us from doing foolish and dangerous things, like swimming in waters infested with alligators, walking carelessly on the edge of a cliff, or letting our child throw rocks at a hornet nest.
 These fears help us take sensible precautions.
 We toss out food that we suspect may be spoiled.
 We fill the gas tank so our car won’t stop in the middle of a busy freeway.
-Having common sense healthy fears helps us take prudent measures to ensure our safety and the safety of our family.
+Having healthy, common sense fears helps us take prudent measures to ensure our safety and the safety of others.

 But irrational fears are another matter.
-Fears such as Disposophobia (the fear of discarding things, leading to extreme hoarding), or telephonophobia (the fear of talking on the phone), cause debilitating anxiety.
+Fears such as Disposophobia (the fear of discarding things, leading to extreme hoarding), or Telephonophobia (the fear of talking on the phone), cause debilitating anxiety.